nikoladimitroff/Vzor/README.md

 Vzor firstly runs a python program which extracts valuable information from your code and then generates a database-like file containing all of the information necessary, accessible from your C++.

-ATM the library is close to unusable but come back in some time to check.
+The library is a work in progress - unstable and unusable.
 I am happy to hear your feedback, so do scroll below for an overview and let me know what you think (open an issue or contact me directly over email).

 ## Requirements